See case details

 Nu vs Itau valuation

-In the next post, we’ll discuss how Nu used its brand to generate FOMO at its launch and create a MOAT based on CAC.
+In the next post, we’ll analyze how Nu leveraged its brand to generate FOMO at launch and build a MOAT driven by CAC efficiency.

-If you're interested in learning more about how to apply these strategies in your company, let’s talk!
+If you’re interested in learning how to apply these strategies in your own company, let’s talk.

-At Paisanos, we help companies of all sizes innovate, develop products, and create disruptive business models.
+At Paisanos, we help companies of all sizes innovate, build products, and design disruptive business models.